rsproule/n-per-epoch/README.md

-# Privacy Preserving Human Rate Limiting in Smart Contracts
+# Privacy Preserving Smart Contract Rate Limiting

 Simple contract modifier to add the ability to rate limit humans on any smart contract function call.